PRATAP-KUMAR/gdm-extension/README.md

 ## Disabling the extension
 Since this is a special extension which runs only on GDM, disabling is not possible as normal extensions.
-There is a way to disable it. but its bit different. the best way is to remove the extension. from the downloaded repository, run `make uninstall` which does below and to install again, run `make install`
+There is a way to disable it. but its bit different. the best way is to remove the extension. from the downloaded repository, run `sudo make uninstall` which does below and to install again, run `sudo make install`

 > ## Removing the extension
 > 1. `sudo rm -r /usr/local/share/gnome-shell/extensions/gdm-extension@pratap.fastmail.fm`